gaurav-msds/Amazon_Driver_Analysis/Amazon_Coupon_Driver_Usecase/README.md

 **Overview**

 The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those who did not.

 Scenario #1: Customers who accept the bar coupons based on age, occupation, frequency of their visits.
-Scenraio #2: Customers who accept the Coffee House coupons based on age, occupation, frequency of their visits.
+Scenario #2: Customers who accept the Coffee House coupons based on age, occupation, frequency of their visits.

 **Data**